NamelessProj/TuneMates_Backend/README.md

 The `Jwt:Key` should be a strong secret key used for signing JWT tokens.

 The `Jwt:Issuer` and `Jwt:Audience` should be set to appropriate values for your application.

+The `CleanupService:TokenIntervalHours` defines an interval in hours for cleaning up expired tokens.

 The `Spotify` section should contain your Spotify API credentials.